samzhab/test_telegram_bot/README.md

 3. **Sinatra Server Errors**: Check the server logs for errors.
 Ensure that all required gems are installed and that there are no syntax errors in your script.
 4. **Ngrok Tunnel Issues**: If Ngrok is not forwarding requests as expected, restart Ngrok and check for any error messages.
 Ensure your firewall or network settings are not blocking Ngrok's connections.

-If problems persist, consult the documentation for each tool and consider reaching out to their respective support channels or community forums for assistance.
+If problems persist, consult the documentation for each tool and consider reaching out to their respective support channels or community forums forinvoice assistance.

 ## License
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).